paulfioravanti/plover-q-and-a/examples/README.md

 > `⇥···` here represents a Tab character, and would not typically be visible on
 > screen

+#### Upcasing

+Platinum Steno Q&A formatting has all names uppercased.
+By default, this plugin follows that convention: when you either specify a speaker name in config, or change it yourself using the `SET_NAME` command, the resulting value will automatically be upcased.

+If you want to keep lowercase characters in your speaker names, set `"upcase": false` in your config inside the speaker formatting.

 ### Questions, Answers, and Bylines